simonl81/voltmy-prototype/README.md

-# voltmy-prototype
+# VoltMY Prototype

-Malaysia EV Info App Prototype
+This is a prototype for a Malaysia EV comparison app built with Next.js and Tailwind CSS.